radareorg/radare2-book/analysis/code_analysis.md

     \          0x080486d4    c3           ret

 In this example, we analyze the whole file (`aa`) and then print disasembly of the `main()` function (`pdf`).

+Functions (fcn.) are referenced by call , (sub.) subroutines use to be just part of a function, sometimes referenced by pointer tables, etc, (loc.) is for local.